Steffanie Burk, Associate Professor, Department of Equine Science

 • Equine parasitology

-• Equine-assisted activities and therapies
+• Equine-assisted services

 • Animal nutrition